 Certificate in Trauma-Informed Practices in Higher Education (C-TIP/HED)

-Unfortunately, the number of college students enrolling with a history of trauma is increasing dramatically.
-Studies by the National Alliance on Mental Health (NAMI) and others confirm that the impact of trauma is a major cause of mental illness and physical illness.
-Mental health and trauma are undertreated and underdiagnosed among college students, and especially overrepresented in vulnerable populations of all kinds.
-The LGBTQAI+ community, persons of color, and women, all carry an extra heavy burden of risk and occurrence of both mental health conditions and trauma.
+There is not an area of human life that is untouched by trauma and mental health.
+Studies by the National Alliance on Mental Health (NAMI) and others confirm that the impact of trauma is a major cause of both mental illness and physical illness.
+Mental health issues and trauma are undertreated and underdiagnosed among college students, and especially overrepresented in vulnerable populations.
+The LGBTQIA community, persons of color, and women, all carry an extra heavy burden of risk and occurrence of both mental health conditions and trauma.
 And of course, mental health and trauma are intertwined.
 We have more detailed research than ever before that trauma during a child's early years alters the development of the brain, leaving people from all of these groups with another risk of social impairment due to developmental lags.

 Our Institute for Building Resilience through Trauma-Informed Practices (I-BRTIP)